Waialae Gardens

 No analysis available

-I searched for wording such as 'required to participate,' 'cannot opt out,' or 'must be in rental program' and found nothing.
-With no evidence of any STR/hotel pool program, mandatory participation is not supported.
+I searched for wording like "required to participate," "cannot opt out," or "must be in rental program" and found nothing.
+There is no public remark evidence of any mandatory hotel or rental pool arrangement.

 No analysis available